Roy-Fokker/sdl3-cpp23-project-template/readme.md

 - Ensure `dxc` shader compiler is findable by CMake,
   - `target_hlsl_sources` cmake function accepts shader format as option.
-    It will choose DXC location based on shader format in `src/CMakeLists.txt` Supports either SPIR-V or DXIL (DXIL is windows only)
+    It will choose DXC location based on shader format in `src/CMakeLists.txt` Supports either SPIRV or DXIL (DXIL is windows only)

 ### CMake commands for configuring and building
 VSCode will run these automatically.